vsg-dev/VulkanSceneGraph/docs/CONTRIBUTING.md

 ## Bug fixes

 If you have made a bug fix please make pull request on github.
-With the PR please use a descriptive but short title line, followed by a paragraph explaining the bug and changes, with references to github Issue if one has been reaised for it.
+With the PR please use a descriptive but short title line, followed by a paragraph explaining the bug and changes, with references to github Issue if one has been raised for it.

 ## Feature request

 If you wish to make a feature request, this can be done via our github Issue tracker.
 Please be prepared to step forward to help with this feature development, or help fund others to do this feature development.
-If features are not aligned well with the projects scope and goals then these requests will be closed and path forward for developming this as a 3rd party development will be suggested.
+If features are not aligned well with the projects scope and goals then these requests will be closed and path forward for developing this as a 3rd party development will be suggested.

 ## Feature development

-If you have refinment existing features or added new feature please a make pull requests.
+If you have refinement of existing features or added new feature please a make pull requests.

-## Insource documentation
+## In source documentation

-In source documentation can be provided in the form of markdown (.md) files to be found in the docs/ direcotry, or as doxygen style comments within the header files.
+In source documentation can be provided in the form of markdown (.MD) files to be found in the docs/ directory, or as doxygen style comments within the header files.
 Please use a pull request.

 ## 3rd Party tutorials, documentation, libraries and program